infinum/frontend-handbook/React/Recipes/Session Handling.md

 ## Motivation

-Most of the application we build have some kind of a login and protected pages.
+Most of the applications we build have some kind of a login and protected pages.
 To make this possible, we use sessions.
 Using DatX, let's create a session model class.

 ## Session model